Fabien-Couthouis/Q-learning_maze_solver/README.md

-# RL-maze-solver
+# Q-learning maze solver

-The goal here is to implement a Reinforcement Learning algorithm: Q-learning to solve a randomly generated maze.
+The goal here is to implement a Reinforcement Learning algorithm (Q-learning) to solve a randomly generated maze.

 ## Description
 An robot/agent can move in a m*n maze.
 The environment can have a random component: with each choice of movement (up, down, left or right), the agent can move in an unwanted direction.
 This behavior is configurable.